 Skip to main content

-Alamouti's Precoding Matrix for MIMO
+Alamouti's Scheme for MIMO Communication

 The Alamouti scheme is a simple and effective space-time block coding (STBC) technique used in wireless communications to achieve diversity gain.
 It's designed for systems with two transmit antennas and one or more receive antennas, providing transmit diversity.